 dataDscrpt

-String.
-The description of the data file.
+A string descriptor of the data file.
 Default is the variable name of "data".
 See "Details".

 reportFile

 The file name of the output report file (without extension).
 Default is "fileName" or "dataDscrpt" followed by the suffix of "analysisMethod" and "analysisFOM".
 Note the the function adds the extension *.txt automatically.